aoloe/cpp-qt-signal-slots/README.md

 - each time the object `ui->detailsPushButton` triggers signal `clicked`,
 - we call the slot `detailsButtonPushed` in our `MainWindow`.

-The signal `clicked` is defined in the class `QPushButton`: `&QPushButton::clicked` means, that we are passing to the `connect()` function a reference to the function `QPushButton::clicked`, which is defined by Qt in the `QPushButton` class.
+The signal `clicked` is defined in the class `QPushButton`. `&QPushButton::clicked` means, that the second argument of `connect()` is a reference to the function `QPushButton::clicked`, which is defined by Qt in the `QPushButton` class.

 We now have to create the slot `MainWindow::detailsButtonPushed`: